 - Norway and Iceland are the most expensive countries to visit

-- Sweden and Finland are more affordable, but still expensive compared with most European countries
+- Sweden and Finland are cheapest, but still expensive compared with most European countries

 - Public transport is surprisingly cheap wherever you go

-- Denmark is usually cheapest for food and drink
+- Sweden is usually cheapest for food and Denmark for drink

 None of the five Nordic countries are cheap for accommodation, especially if you opt to stay in hotels in the popular capital cities like Stockholm or tourist destinations like Tromsø, where demand for places to stay can exceed supply.

 Iceland in particular is very pricey when it comes to accommodation, with hotel rooms in Reykjavík costing about a third more than in the other Nordic capitals.